-- (a) Commencement of an account-based relationship with the customer. - (b) When there is a doubt about the authenticity or adequacy of the customer identification data it has obtained. - (c) Selling Third Party Products as agents, selling their own products and any other product for more than rupees fifty thousand - (d) When a AAVAS has reason to believe that a customer (account- based or walk-in) is intentionally structuring a transaction into a series of transactions below the threshold of rupees fifty thousand.
+- (a) Commencement of an account-based relationship with the customer. - (b) When there is a doubt about the authenticity or adequacy of the customer identification data it has obtained. - (c) Selling Third Party Products as agents, selling their own products and any other product for more than rupees fifty thousand - (d) Carrying out transactions for a non-account-based customer, that is a walk-in customer, where the amount involved is equal to or exceeds rupees fifty thousand, whether conducted as a single transaction or several transactions that appear to be connected. - (e) When a AAVAS has reason to believe that a customer (account- based or walk-in) is intentionally structuring a transaction into a series of transactions below the threshold of rupees fifty thousand. - (f) AAVAS shall ensure that introduction is not to be sought while opening accounts.